armi3/RSA101/README.md

-# RSA101
+# Easy RSA

-RSA101 is a didactic tool to learn the RSA encryption algorithm.
+Easy RSA is a didactic tool to learn the RSA encryption algorithm.

 ### Features